katsumag/ItemActionsLib/README.md

 item.clearActions();
 ```

-FIY: All ActionItems and their Actions are being tracked by a UUID which is stored in every ActionItem instance.
+FYI: All ActionItems and their Actions are being tracked by a UUID which is stored in every ActionItem instance.

 # Contribute